 President John E. Thies of the Illinois State Bar Association created the Special Committee on the Impact of Law School Debt on the Delivery of Legal Services ("Special Committee") to address that inadequacy.
 The Special Committee's charge was to document the effect of the law student debt crisis on the delivery of legal services in Illinois, and to propose solutions to address this problem.

-2012/02/law-schools-sued-for-lying-about-lawyering.html.
-Several internet blogs have contributed to the outcry about the negative outcomes of legal education for many law graduates, including Inside the Law School Scam, Above the Law, Scott Bullock, Loyola 2L, Nando, JD Underground, The Law School Tuition Bubble, and others.
+School Scam, Above the Law, Scott Bullock, Loyola 2L, Nando, JD Underground, The Law School Tuition Bubble, and others.

 6 Ted David, Can Lawyers Learn to Be Happy?, PRAC.
 LAW., Aug.
 2011, at 29, 29.